carstenbauer/JuliaHLRS24/exercises/Day3/README.md

 **Learnings:** NUMA domains, thread pinning, maximal memory bandwidth of a compute node.

-You'll consider a multithreaded DAXPY kernel.
-You'll explore the basic topology of a Noctua 2 compute node and will study how thread affinity and memory initialization can influence the performance dramatically (keyword: NUMA).
-You'll estimate the scaling of the maximal memory bandwidth on a Noctua 2 node as a function of the number of Julia threads.
+You'll consider a multithreaded DAXPY kernel and will study how thread pinning and (implicit) memory pinning can influence the performance dramatically.
+Using the DAXPY kernel, you will estimate the maximal memory bandwidth (GB/s) of the system.

 ## GPU